• Skip to primary navigation

 DSC1471 - Gaji Bokkeum (Spicy Stir-fried Eggplants)

 While summer eggplants are still abundant, I wanted to share this very easy but flavorful side dish.
-Thanks to my container garden, I’ve been enjoying this dish quite often this summer.
+Thanks to my container garden, I’ve been enjoying this dish often this summer.

 For this recipe, you’ll need Korean/Asian eggplants.
 They have tender skin and sweet flesh.
 Look for firm and slender eggplants with a rich purple color and shiny skin.

-The eggplants are stir fried with simple seasonings, including gochujang (Korean red chili pepper paste).
+The eggplants are stir-fried with simple seasonings, including gochujang (Korean red chili pepper paste).
 It adds a nice kick to the tender eggplants.
 If you like it spicier, add some gochugaru (Korean red chili pepper flakes).

 More eggplant recipes